rangle/ngCourse2/cli/command-overview.md

 ## Linting

-`ng lint` lints the code in your project using [tslint](https://palantir.github.io/tslint/).
-You can customize the rules for your project by editing `tslint.json`.
+`ng lint` lints the code in your project using [eslint](https://github.com/typescript-eslint/typescript-eslint).
+As tslint has been deprecated, moving to eslint in your projects is highly recommended!

 > You can switch some of these to use your preferred tool by editing the scripts in `package.json`.